jztech101/Kenni/README.md

-Jenni
+kenni
 =====

 This is a fork of jenni which is a python IRC bot maintained and developed by Michael Yanovich.
 This project was originally created by Sean B. Palmer.

 Installation & Configuration
 ============================
-jenni requires python 2.7, jenni will not work with python 3.x.
+kenni requires python 2.7, kenni will not work with python 3.x.

-1. Run ./jenni - this creates a default config file
+1. Run ./kenni - this creates a default config file
-2. Edit ~/jenni/config/default.py
+2. Edit ~/Kenni/config/default.py
-3. Run ./jenni - this now runs jenni with your settings
+3. Run ./kenni - this now runs kenni with your settings

 Enjoy!